HordiienkoOlha/pizza-style/README.md

 Pizza Style

 This is a React application using Redux for state management, React Router for client-side routing, and Material-UI for styling.
+The project was developed using the Mobile First approach, with responsive design for mobile devices from 320px, tablets from 768px and desktops from 1280px.
+The CSS Grid algorithm was used to create the layout of the product cards.

 Getting Started
 To run the application, first clone the repository and install the dependencies using npm: